opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ### What changed for the community

-* **Lower barriers to participate**: If you understand the process, you should not be blocked by unfamiliar tooling.
+* **Lower barriers to participation**: If you understand the process, you should not be blocked by unfamiliar tooling.
 * **Easier onboarding for new maintainers**: Natural language workflows help more people contribute to release steps.
 * **Support for the eight-week rhythm** while maintaining quality bars.